 An all-purpose instrument called the Anderson Bear Claw retractor is used for facelifts and other plastic surgery treatments.

-Depending on the surgical need, the retractor has three or five sharp prongs.
+The retractor has three or five sharp prongs depending on the surgical need.
 These prongs can even retract deep and tough tissues to provide a vivid view to the surgeon and minimize any tissue or nerve damage.

 Allport Mastoid Hook and Searcher retractor